Naneum Ridge State Forest

 This is a popular site for hang gliding and paragliding and offers unparalleled views of the surrounding area.
 Membership with United State Hang Gliding and Paragliding Association required.
 Open until winter season snows blocks entrance road.

-Directions: From Highway 97A on the south lakeshore of Lake Chelan turn south onto Chelan Butte Road and drive 4.2 miles south to the top of Chelan Butte.
+Directions: From Highway 97A on the southern lakeshore of Lake Chelan turn south onto Chelan Butte Road and drive 4.2 miles south to the top of Chelan Butte.

 Recreation alert: No campfires allowed.

 Manastash Ridge offers sweeping views of the Kittitas Valley and the Stuart Range.
 Take a hike along the ridge, grab your mountain bike, or take a scenic horseback ride.
 Dogs allowed on leash.
 Dispose of pet waste appropriately.

 Directions: Take exit 101 off I-90 and travel south on Thorp Highway for two miles.
 Make a right onto Miller Rd and continue to the junction with Robinson Canyon Road.
 There, Miller Rd becomes Cove Rd.
 Drive to the parking area at the end of Cove Rd.